02 Capabilities

 Engineering Hiring

 Most law firms hire engineers the way they hire associates — and it does not work.
-Engineering hiring requires technical interviews, reference calls about code quality, and comp benchmarking against the actual market the engineer is in (which is not legal).
-I run the technical interview, do the reference calls, sanity-check the comp, and tell you whether the candidate can ship the work you need shipped.
+Engineering hiring requires technical interviews, reference calls about code quality, and comp benchmarking against the actual market.
+Knight CTO runs the technical side of any engineering hire from JD through offer.

 • Job description writing (the JD itself is usually the problem)